Loft conversion with large rooflight

 Conservation Areas and World Heritage Sites

-If you live in a Conservation Area or World Heritage Site where Article A Directions do not restrict heat pump installations, the heat pump cannot be installed:
+If you live in a Conservation Area or World Heritage Site and Article 4 Directions do not restrict heat pump installations, the heat pump cannot be installed:

 • on a wall or roof which fronts onto a highway.

-• so that it is nearer to any highway which bounds the property or block of flats than the part of the property or flats nearest to that highway.
+• nearer to any highway which bounds the property or block of flats than the part of the property or flats nearest to that highway.

 Permitted development variations elsewhere in the UK